 The teacher education program at Chicago State University has established critical guidelines for student teaching to ensure program integrity and to provide quality educational experiences.
-All students completing an initial teacher preparation program are required to student teach five full days per week for 16 weeks.
+All students completing an initial teacher preparation program are required to teach five full days per week for 16 weeks.

-To be eligible for student teaching, the student must have
+To be eligible for student teaching, the student must have:

+- been admitted into the College of Education.

+- signed application form by an Advisor

-- been admitted into the College of Education. - presented evidence of a passing result on the Licensure Content Area Test. - attained a minimum GPA of 3.0. - completed all course and departmental prerequisite requirements, including the program-specified number of preclinical field experience hours, a preclinical field practicum and/or internship, and the successful completions of an oral interview examination. - a current tuberculosis test (PPD). - a "cleared" background check, including fingerprint analysis (and drug testing, as appropriate). - a signed copy of Article 21 of the Illinois School Code. - zero unresolved violations of the COE Professional Code of Conduct and the Dean's Expectations on Dispositions on file.
+- attained a minimum GPA of 3.0.

+- completed all course and departmental prerequisite requirements, including the program-specified number of preclinical field experience hours, a preclinical field practicum and/or internship, and the successful completion of an oral interview examination.

+- a current tuberculosis test.

+- documented cleared background check, including fingerprint analysis (and drug testing, as appropriate).

+- signed mandated reporter document

+- DCFS training evidence

+- Field Hours Evidence

+- Content Exams must have been passed (beginning Fall 2022)

+- zero unresolved violations of the COE Professional Code of Conduct.